What to pack for Patagonia?

 - Hat

-When we visited Torres del Paine, I saw some people who clearly were not prepared for the weather and trail conditions in the park.
-Or maybe they cared about getting that perfect shot more than about warmth or comfort?
-I don’t know.
+When we visited Torres del Paine, I saw some people who clearly were not prepared for the weather and trail conditions.

 Let me explain more about why you should take these things when packing for Patagonia.